deepakkum21/Docker/kubernetes.md

 6. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
 A normal network connectivity between the systems is not SUFFICIENT for this.
 Kubernetes requires a `special network between the master and worker nodes which is called as a` **`POD network`**.

 7. Last step is to join the worker nodes to the master node.

+# POD:-

+1. A POD is a `single instance of an application`.
+2. A POD is the `smallest object, that you can create in kubernetes`.
+3. Kubernetes does **not deploy containers directly on the worker nodes**. `The containers are encapsulated into a Kubernetes object` known as PODs.
+4. PODs usually have a `one-to-one relationship with containers running your application`.
+5. To **scale UP you create new PODs** and** to scale down you delete PODs**.
+6. You `do not add additional containers to an existing POD to scale` your application.